Best Tracking Routines

 If you make the targets faster then it will be easier for you when you hop into game, much like the effect of running with a weight vest on.
 Players in Valorant have a really slow movement speed while running, so tracking targets in preparation for that only requires a normal to slow speed.

 On the other hand.
-If you play games like Apex Legends where players are extremely fast and can slide or wallbounce, you want a much faster target speed in training.
+If you play games like Apex Legends where players are extremely fast and can slide or wallbounce, you want a much faster target speed when you practice tracking aim.
 Remember aim is also about correct crosshair placement, not just flicking or tracking.